HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 #### protected void AddStream(StreamProperties newStream)
 Add a new stream to the list multiStreamProperties.
 The stream must be added using this function instead of changing the list manually.

-#### protected void AddVideoContent(int playerIndex, string url)
+#### protected void AddVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType = HISPlayerMimeTypes.URL_EXTENSION(opt))
 Add new content to a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths allocated in the **StreamingAssets** Unity folder.
+The **mimeType** indicates which MIME type will be used for the new url.

 #### protected void ChangeVideoContent(int playerIndex, int urlIndex)
 Change the video’s URL  of a certain player.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **urlIndex** is associated with the index of the element in the list of URLs.

 #### protected void ChangeVideoContent(int playerIndex, string url)
 Change the video’s URL of a certain player given a new URL.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 Please, make sure the new URL is correctly written.

+#### protected void ChangeVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType)
+Change the video’s URL of a certain player given a new URL.
+The next playback will start paused if **autoPlay** is disabled.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The parameter **url** is the link to the new video.
+Please, make sure the new URL is correctly written.
+This function supports local file paths.
+This function will replace the Playlist with the new URL.
+The **mimeType** indicates which MIME type will be used for the new url.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)
 Remove content from a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **urlIndex*** is associated with the index of the element in the list of URLs.